Admissions Open Now

 Steps to download JEE Main 2019 Admit Card

-The admit card can be downloaded with two combinations- a) by submitting JEE Main 2019 application number, password and security pin, b) by submitting JEE Main 2019 application number, date of birth and security pin
+The admit card could be downloaded with two combinations- a) by submitting JEE Main 2019 application number, password and security pin, b) by submitting JEE Main 2019 application number, date of birth and security pin

 Click on “Submit”